regnull/ubikom/README.md

 **This is a prototype.
 It's not production-ready yet.
 Use it at your own risk.
 Things are likely to change in future, which includes changes breaking current functionality.
 The database can also be reset, wiping out whatever names you have registered.**

-And another thing - in this example, we will use the public identity and dump server, but nothing prevents you from running your own (it's just another binary), so you will have your own private email system, where you and your buddies can exchange completely private messages.
+And another thing - in this example, we will use the public identity, dump, and proxy servers, but nothing prevents you from running your own (it's just another binary), so you will have your own private email system, where you and your buddies can exchange completely private messages.
 Not bad, huh?
 Just provide the new URL to the commands you run, and off you go.

-Instructions below are for the latest release, 0.2 (either use git tag, or download the binaries for 0.2), the master branch has moved on to future 0.3 release, so things might be a bit different.

 ### Step 1: Get the binaries